GoelandProver/Goeland/README.md

 $ ./_build/goeland problem.p
 ```

 By default, this will run Goéland, with all its extensions, on the problem.
 Beware that currently, `include`s statements in TPTP problem files aren't managed by the parser.
 It is scheduled to be added in the near future.
+For the moment, the python script [add_include.py](external_scripts/add_include.py) can do this job if needed.

 ### Parameters